ArthurZey/toyproblems/interviews/upstart/README.md

   * You can modify the tests in the file and play around with them yourself.
 I did not document the code in the test file, but it's easy to extrapolate how to add more test cases.
 4. To execute the code, from the directory where you have the files, run `./upstart_budget.py [incomes] [goals]`
   * `[incomes]` is a quotation-mark-enclosed, comma-separated list of incomes for the set of consecutive years over which the program runs.
 For example: `"85000,110000,120000,131000,133000,155000,160000,295000,295000,350000"`
-  * `[goals]` is a quotation-mark-enclosed, comma-seaparated pairing of year-to-goal associations (using a colon), specifying a year and the financial goal for that year.
+  * `[goals]` is a quotation-mark-enclosed, comma-separated pairing of year-to-goal associations (using a colon), specifying a year and the financial goal for that year.
 There can be multiple goals for a given year, and not every year must have a goal.
 For example: `"1:500,4:8472,4:1701,10:100000"`
   * An example complete call is `./upstart_budget.py "85000,110000,120000,131000,133000,155000,160000,295000,295000,350000" "1:500,4:8472,4:1701,10:100000"`